 How is university teaching made open?
 What are the good practices in Open Educational Resources (OER)?
 How do OER reach a broad audience?
 What are the very long lines of development, what will higher education look like in 20 years?
 And what can policy makers do to support positive developments?

 If you have visions, you should come to the University:Future Festival.
-The Openness & Vision track is aimed at people who are looking at the big picture and who are interested in openness.
-It’s about visions of the future, openness as a principle, politics and, of course, Open Educational Resources.
+The Openness & Vision track was aimed at people who are looking at the big picture and who are interested in openness.
+It was about visions of the future, openness as a principle, politics and, of course, Open Educational Resources.

-The track Openness & vision is coordinated by our stage partner ORCA.nrw.
+The track Openness & vision was coordinated by our stage partner ORCA.nrw.

 Track: Strategies & Management